NASM-COURSE-FRAMEWORK/Template_V1/README.md

 - Currently stores in local storage between different page/content block loads but does not save when reopening the page.

 5. Search Function:
+- Add functionality that will search for word or phrase and if found go to that page or content block.

 6. Zoom Function:
 -Perhaps look at simply changing the main container pecentage upon zooming in.